ctrl-Karugu/King-County-House-Sales-Analysis/README.md

 - The data in the dataset is from 2014 and 2015.
 Therefore, it may not be able to account for changes in the housing market since then.
 As a result the model may not be able to predict the value of a house in 2022.

+- In order to improve the value of a house, we would need to understand the market (i.e. what buyers are looking for).
+Therefore, by not having this information, we are unable to advise our clients on the best renovations to make.
+It is possible to build the most expensive house in the world, but if it is not what buyers are looking for, then it will not be sold.
+There is no value in that.

+- By using a correlation threshold of 0.6, we may have ignored dropping some freatures with a high correlation.
+This may have led to multicollinearity in the model.
+As a result, the model may not be able to predict the value of a house accurately.
 ---

 Project Organization